-When it comes to amateur evaluations, there're several steps you can take to determine the value of your antique train.
-Each is important to the final value.
-You should understand that if it is important for you to get a very accurate evaluation of you train, for insurance purposes, for example, you should forgo an at-home appraisal and take your trains to an appraiser that is experienced in antique and vintage trains.
-While you can get a good idea of the estimated value of your train by doing some research, it will be a ballpark figure only.
+When it comes to amateur evaluations, there're several steps you can take to determine the value of an antique toy train.
+However, for insurance purposes, for example, you should forgo an at-home appraisal and take your trains to an appraiser that's experienced in antique and vintage trains.
+While you can get a good idea of the estimated value of your train by doing some research yourself, it'll be a ballpark figure only.

 The first step in finding the value of your train is to identify it.
-Toy trains did not run on tracks until 1881.
-Prior to that time the trains had wheels and the child would push it along the floor, much like a toy car of today.
+Toy trains didn't run on tracks until 1881.
+Before that, the trains had wheels and the child would push it along the floor, much like the string-connected toy cars of today.

 For a quick identification reference, you can turn to any identification guides that you might be able to find on the subject.
 A good identification guide is always your best friend when it comes to identifying almost anything.
-You can usually find them at your local library.
-If your branch doesn't have a guide, then ask the librarian about an interlibrary loan.
-This may take a few weeks but save you money in the long run.
-Most people won't use an identification guide for toy trains more than once or twice.
-If you are unable to get one from the library Amazon has several such guides for less than $20.00.
+Start looking at your local library, and if your branch doesn't have a guide, then ask the librarian about an interlibrary loan.
+This may take a few weeks, but save you money in the long run.
+Most people won't use an identification guide for toy trains more than once or twice, so it's not always worth trying to purchase one online for yourself.

 One of the main ways that antique toy trains are identified is the gauge.
-This is the term that refers to the width of the track, measured across the inner edges of the rails.
-Standard gauge is 2 1/8-inches across and was popular in the United States through the early 1900s up to the Depression and World War II.
-During the Depression the tracks were made smaller as a cost effective way to continue producing the trains.
+This refers to the width of the track, measured across the inner edges of the rails.
+Standard gauge is 2⅛-inches across and was popular in the United States through the early 1900s up to the Depression and World War II.
+During the Depression, the tracks were made smaller as a cost effective way to continue producing the trains.
 This gauge was 1¼-inches.
 Thus, you can check out your model train's gauge width as one way to get an idea of what age the train might have been built in.

-Rarity sometimes does help determine the value of a train but not always.
-Some items are rare but because collectors really aren't interested in them they don't have much value either.
-Train collectors, perhaps more than any other collector, have a definite set of likes and dislikes that helps to set the value of the items that they collect.
+Rarity sometimes does help determine the value of a train, but not always.
+Some items are rare, but because collectors really aren't interested in them, they don't have much market value.
+Train collectors, perhaps more than any other type of collector, have a definite set of likes and dislikes that helps to set the value of the items that they collect.

-Brands play a huge role in collecting.
-The three top brands to collectors are:
+For instance, brands play a huge role in collecting toy trains.
+The three top brands that collectors look out for are:

 - American Flyer